ValveSoftware/GameNetworkingSockets/README.md

 code inspects the state and decides not to send a message.
 In this case, the bandwidth estimation logic might perceive that the channel is not "data-limited", when it essentially is.
-We could add an entry point to allow the application to express this, but this is getting complicted, making it more difficult for app code to do the right thing.
+We could add an entry point to allow the application to express this, but this is getting complicated, making it more difficult for app code to do the right thing.
 It'd be better if it mostly "just worked" when app code does the simple thing.

 ### NAT piercing (ICE/STUN/TURN)
 The Steamworks code supports a custom protocol for relaying packets through our network of relays and on our backbone.
-At this time the opensource code does not have any support for piercing NAT or relaying packets.
+At this time the open-source code does not have any support for piercing NAT or relaying packets.
 But since the Steamworks code already has those concepts, it should be pretty easy to add support for this.
 You'd still be responsible for running the STUN/TURN servers